RSP user impersonation#

 Logging#

-All Gafaelfawr log messages from operations authenticated with an impersonation token will include the impersonator field from that token in the log message.
+All Gafaelfawr log messages from operations authenticated with an impersonation token will include the impersonator

-Applications that already obtain information about the user’s token using the /auth/api/v1/token-info or /auth/api/v1/user-info routes may also include the impersonator information in log messages if it is convenient.
 However, they do not need to do this; we can rely on the Gafaelfawr logs to understand what actions were taken by an impersonator.

-If the impersonation token was never explicitly revoked (using the DELETE /auth/api/v1/impersonation API call), but the periodic maintenance cron job detects that an impersonation token has expired, it will send a Slack alert saying that the impersonation has expired.
+API call), but the periodic maintenance cron job detects that an impersonation token has expired, it will send a Slack alert saying that the impersonation has expired.

 User interface#

-(While Squareone does not currently use the /auth/api/v1/login route, it will need to use it once it takes over providing the token management UI, so this work will be reusable as part of that effort.)
+route, it will need to use it once it takes over providing the token management UI, so this work will be reusable as part of that effort.)

 If user impersonation is currently enabled, Squareone will display a banner at the top of web pages it generates indicating that the user is currently impersonating another user and including the username of the user being impersonated.
-This information can be obtained from the /auth/api/v1/user-info or /auth/api/v1/token-info routes.

-The banner should provide a way to stop impersonation, which if used should make the DELETE API call to /auth/api/v1/impersonation.
-This call will also require a CSRF token.
+The banner should provide a way to stop impersonation, which if used should make the DELETE

 The user’s tokens shown in the token management UI will include impersonation tokens.
 Those lines should include the username of the user doing the impersonation.
 Similarly, token history entries should include the impersonator information, if any.